softprops/hubcaps/README.md

 let repo = github.repo("user", "repo");
 ```

-With a repo instance on hand, you can access a number of sub services, like `labels`, `deployments`, `pulls`, `issues`, and `releases`.
+With a repo instance on hand, you can access a number of sub services,
+like `labels`, `deployments`, `pulls`, `issues`, `releases`, and many more.
 Each of this are named functions exported from the repo interface.

 See [examples directory](examples/repos.rs) for examples